 That’s the same sentiment many of our clients expressed when they first called our office, a little doubtful but not knowing where else to turn for help.
 Injuries that resulted in only a quick emergency room visit, or no immediate medical care at all, couldn’t possibly be severe enough to pursue a claim… right?

 When we listened to the troubling symptoms they described, we were able to answer their questions and direct their next steps in seeking the medical care they needed.
-And, as they started working towards recovery, they realized just how long and difficult that journey can be.
+And, as they started working towards recovery, they realized just how long and difficult that journey can be, and how the lost wages and medical bills can pile up over time.
 Any injury that significantly impacts your life, especially on a long-term basis, is serious enough to warrant speaking to an attorney about whether or not to move forward with a claim.

 You’ve been in a car accident, and you need medical care now.
 The question is, who pays for it?